robinmin/MyContact/README.txt

 READ ME
 -------------------------------------------------------------------------------
+2011-03-21
+1,Change apache mode from virtual host mode to sub-folder mode;

 2011-03-20
 1,Integrted Codeigniter(2.0.1)+apache mod_rewrite module(by vittual host mode);
 2,Add cli.php to enabke to run the programe on command line;